steveh250/Unix-Menu-Program/README.md

 Background
 ==========
 This menu.c was written back in the 90's for an IBM AIX system running some PICK applications.
-Modified to run on Ubuntu (should compile fine on other platforms - it's pretty basic).:wq!
+Modified to run on Ubuntu (should compile fine on other platforms - it's pretty basic).

 Build on Ubuntu 16.04
 =====================